gylu/videoSceneSearch/README.md

 * Batch Processing: Approx 38minutes to hash 270,000 frames.
 (Every 5th frame was hashed)
 * Stream processing: For new image queries, approximately 50 seconds to return with recommendations
 * Accuracy: Not very good except for black-screen scenes or credit scenes.
 (Due to perceptual hashing algorithm not being very good for describing/fingerprinting image)
+* Took about 198 seconds to find an image when using all-pairs cosine similarity of histograms on a single node

 ## Challenges and Future Improvements